QuantLet/DEDA_class_SoSe2024/Brand_sentiment_analysis-main/README.md

-# Brand Sentiment Analysis Dashboard
+# Brand Sentiment Management Dashboard

 ## Overview
 This project is a dashboard for analyzing the sentiment of comments of Brand from YouTube and Reddit.
 It visualizes the data using various charts and tables to provide insights into customer sentiment.